manisharehal/Portfolio/README.md

 Project Name | Description | SQL Functions
 | :--- | :--- | :---
 🛍 Maven Fuzzy Factory - Ongoing | I analyse and optimise marketing channels, measure and test website conversion performance and use data to understand impact of new product and campaign launches for an online retailer. | Advanced SQL
-🍜Danny's Diner | Content Cell | Content Cell
+🍜Danny's Diner | Danny wants to use the data to answer a few simple questions about his customers, especially about their visiting patterns, how much money they’ve spent and also which menu items are their favourite. | Advanced SQL
-🍕Pizza Runner | Content Cell | Content Cell
+🍕Pizza Runner |  | Advanced SQL
-🥑Foodie-Fi  | Content Cell | Content Cell
+🥑Foodie-Fi |  | Advanced SQL
-🏦Data Bank | Content Cell | Content Cell
+🏦Data Bank |  | Advanced SQL
-🌽Data Mart  | Content Cell | Content Cell
+🌽Data Mart  |  | Advanced SQL
-👩🏻‍⚕️ Health Analytics Case Study | Content Cell | Content Cell
+👩🏻‍⚕️ Health Analytics Case Study |  | Advanced SQL

 # Python
 Skills: Data cleaning, wrangling, visualisation, analysis Libraries: pandas, numpy, matplotlib, seaborn